We're back on for the Black Sheep Gathering in 2022!

 Albany, Oregon

-As always, admission and parking at the Gathering are free.
-Bring your families and friends and take part in one of the most unique events in the country celebrating natural-colored animals and their fiber.
-Please remember, no dogs, other than Service Dogs, are allowed, and Service Dogs are restricted from the animal areas for the safety of animals and participants.
-The Black Sheep Gathering is an all-volunteer organization that welcomes your suggestions, participation and assistance.
-For information on specific events, to volunteer or to offer suggestions, please contact any of the committee workers listed on the next page.
+Admission and parking at the Gathering are always free.
+Bring your family and friends and take part in one of the most unique events in the country, celebrating natural-colored animals and their fiber.
+Please remember that all dogs, including Service Dogs, are prohibited in the vicinity of the livestock for the safety of humans and animals in the area.

 Here's a link to a story about the show in the Albany Democrat-Herald.